Get

 Image Credit; SeventyFour, Shutterstock

 If you suspect that your dog has eaten a toxic fruit, vegetable, or plant, we’d recommend giving your vet a call even if your dog seems fine.
-This way, your vet can advise you on symptoms to watch out for over the next few hours or days and can let you know whether or not you should bring your dog in for a checkup.
+This way, your vet can advise you on signs to watch out for over the next few hours or days and can let you know whether or not you should bring your dog in for a checkup.

 There are various treatments for toxin ingestion including activated charcoal, surgery, induced vomiting (never attempt this yourself unless your vet instructs you to do so—it can be dangerous if done at home), and medication.